elden2/victor-hugo/site/content/blog/Multi-Layer-Neural-Network.md

 *Creating a very simple neural network for binary classification*

 Every time I try to build an ML algorithm from scratch, it gives me a far greater understanding of what is actually going on.
 This is a pretty straightforward neural network with one hidden layer trained with backpropagation.
 Although before I tried to build this, I generally understood the theory of how backpropagation worked, fumbling through all the trouble aligning matrices correctly, adding bias units, and implementing the idea really solidified that understanding.

-The attached code, which you can find at [github](MNIST-Classification/MultiLayerFinal.py) will allow you to train a neural network with 1 hidden layer with a self selecting number of neurons on a binary labeled data set.
-This [Jupyter Script](MNIST-Classification/Playing_with_Hidden_Layers.ipynb) may also be useful.
+The attached code, which you can find at [github](https://github.com/zswarth/MNIST-Classification/blob/master/MultiLayerFinal.py) will allow you to train a neural network with 1 hidden layer (you can choose the number of neurons in this layer).
+This [Jupyter Script](https://github.com/zswarth/MNIST-Classification/blob/master/Playing_with_Hidden_Layers.ipynb) may also be useful.

-There is a lot more that can be done with this little example code, which will be the basis for my next project.
-That includes implementing batch gradient decent, making an arbitrary number of hidden layers, trying different activation functions, and allowing for multi-class classification.
+There is a lot more that I want to eventually do with this little example code - that will be the basis for my next project.
+This includes implementing batch gradient decent, allowing this to automatically work with an arbitrary number of hidden layers, trying different activation functions, and, most importantly, allowing for multi-class classification.

 First I created a simple dataset to play with.